How Much Does A Dental Bridge Cost With Insurance?

 How long does it take to get used to a dental bridge?

-It may take a few days or weeks to get used to your dental bridge.
+Getting used to your dental bridge may take a few days or weeks.
 You may find that your tongue feels uncomfortable when it rubs against the bridge.
 You may also have some mild pain and soreness in your mouth for the first few days.
 These symptoms should go away as you get used to the sensation of having a dental bridge

 How long do I have to wait after a tooth extraction to get a bridge?